sleire/etrm/README.md

 ## Examples of use

-The following sections will provide examples using some of the synthetic data sets included in the package.
+The following sections provide examples using some of the synthetic data sets included in the package.

 #### 1. The Maximum Smoothness Forward Curve